leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/bevel.rst

    :width: 300px

    The custom profile widget.

+Miter Shape
+   The shape of the miter patterns, from concave to convex.
+It has no effect if *Segments* is less than 2.

 This widget allows the creation of a user-defined profile with more complexity than with the single profile parameter.
 The modal tool allows toggling the custom profile,